Skip to main content

 The Verdict

 De Treeswijkhoeve is not the rural farmhouse curiosity some assume from its address in Waalre, a small town in the North Brabant countryside south of Eindhoven.
-This is a two-Michelin-star restaurant that has held that rating through 2024 and 2025, ranked #273 in the Opinionated About Dining Classical in Europe list for 2025, and scored 89.5 points on La Liste in 2025.
-Chef Dick Middelweerd runs one of the most vegetable-forward creative kitchens in the Netherlands, and the setting — a converted farmhouse where modern design meets retained rustic structure — reinforces rather than undermines that seriousness.
+This is a two-Michelin-star restaurant that has held that rating through 2024 and 2025, ranked #273 in the Opinionated About Dining Classical in Europe list for 2025, scored 89.5 points on La Liste in 2025.
+Chef Dick Middelweerd runs one of the most vegetable-forward creative kitchens in the Netherlands, the setting — a converted farmhouse where modern design meets retained rustic structure — reinforces rather than undermines that seriousness.
 Book it for a long lunch or dinner if you are within driving distance of Eindhoven and prepared for the booking effort.
 This is not a spontaneous choice.

 Portrait

 The first thing to recalibrate is the expectation that a farmhouse restaurant in a small Dutch municipality will be charming but casual.
-De Treeswijkhoeve does read as relaxed , the space was designed that way, with the old farm bones still visible beneath the contemporary interior , but the cooking is precise and the service is aligned with two-star standards.
+De Treeswijkhoeve does read as relaxed, the space was designed that way, with the old farm bones still visible beneath the contemporary interior, but the cooking is precise and the service is aligned with two-star standards.
 The combination is genuinely useful: you get the technical ambition of a serious tasting menu without the stiffness that can accompany that level of cooking in a more formal city restaurant.

 Middelweerd's strongest credential is his treatment of vegetables.
 This is not a vegetarian restaurant, but vegetables are the most interesting thing on the plate.
 He works with named producers: Frodo and Piet from Heidevlinder and Constance from Heezen supply the vegetables that anchor his vegetarian menus.
 Those producers are identified publicly and are part of the restaurant's identity, which means what you eat is tied to what is being grown locally and often organically.
-For an explorer diner, that supply chain transparency is a meaningful signal , it tells you the sourcing is not decorative.
+For an explorer diner, that supply chain transparency is a meaningful signal, it tells you the sourcing is not decorative.

-The wider menu also includes preparations that show range beyond the vegetable focus: lobster with asparagus, miso, shiso, and fermented garlic; turbot with Jerusalem artichoke, porcini mushrooms, basil, and cheese; fowl with truffle, salsify, celeriac, parsnip, and Madeira.
+The wider menu also includes preparations that show range beyond the vegetable focus: lobster with asparagus, miso, shiso, fermented garlic; turbot with Jerusalem artichoke, porcini mushrooms, basil, cheese; fowl with truffle, salsify, celeriac, parsnip, Madeira.
 The ingredient combinations point to a kitchen that draws on Japanese technique and classical French structure without treating either as a stylistic statement.
 Fermented garlic alongside miso alongside lobster is a confident choice, not a trend-chasing one.

 OAD ranking movement is worth noting as a temporal signal.
 The restaurant moved from a general recommendation in 2023 to a ranked position in 2024 (#334) and improved to #273 in 2025.
 That upward trajectory in a widely followed peer-reviewed list suggests the kitchen is in a strong period, not coasting on its star status.